hyperrixel/COVID19CasesWorldwideDatasetFromECDC/README.md

 #### As script

-Simply run ` ecdcloader.py ` and you'll get the freshest file.
+Simply run ` ecdcloader.py ` and you'll get the newest file.

 #### Fine tuning